barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 #### Reply
 This is related to Comment 0 of the first reviewer.
 In the original manuscript, it wasn't clear how the biomolecule is modeled with boundary integrals.
 This has been done previously with our code (citation [24]), however, we've added a section under Methods called 'Protein mesh preparation' explaining how the biomolecule is prepared, starting from its molecular structure in the Protein Data Bank, to the parameterization and physical meaning of the molecular surface definition.
-We also found a mistake in  the charge representation of Equation (12), which may have led to the confusion of the Reviewer, and the charge q_k was not being introduced accordingly.
+We also found a mistake in  the charge representation of Equation (12), which may have led to the confusion of the Reviewer, and the charge `q_k` was not being introduced accordingly.

 #### Modifications
-- Added 'Computational Workflow' section in commit fb1785c
+- Added a subsection called 'Protein mesh preparation' in commits [fb1785c](https://github.com/barbagroup/pygbe_lspr_paper/commit/fb1785c1744b0ef318128f167a95ff25f0e737fb) and [ab38e80](https://github.com/barbagroup/pygbe_lspr_paper/commit/ab38e80996577fa273a2fbdde17fd6f6b4af01d0).
-- Added introduction of q_k variable in commit f648cd1d
+- Added introduction of `q_k` variable in commit [f648cd1d](https://github.com/barbagroup/pygbe_lspr_paper/commit/f648cd1d25625b41b99887d1bd7def136e63404e).
-- Fixed Equation (12) in commit 4aa36fb
+- Fixed Equation (12) in commit [4aa36fb](https://github.com/barbagroup/pygbe_lspr_paper/commit/4aa36fb5c6f53f49d172f199942355568b08d728).

 ### Comment 7